bosch-io/iot-hub-examples/example-consumer/README.md

 # Example Consumer Application

 The example consumer application shows how to connect Hono client to the IoT Hub messaging (consumer) endpoint and create a telemetry consumer in order to consume telemetry messages.
 An existing IoT Hub service instance and a valid tenant ID are needed to run the example application.
-Please consult [IoT Hub documentation](https://docs.bosch-iot-hub.com/booktenant.html) on how to book IoT Hub service instance.
+Please consult [IoT Hub documentation](https://docs.bosch-iot-hub.com/booktenant.html) on how to book a IoT Hub service instance.

 ## Build and Package